 Most species reproduce by laying eggs from which hatchlings emerge.
 Some species give birth to live young.
-The reproductive cycle of a lizard is similar to many other animals and controlled by of external factors such as temperature, food supply, rainfall and day length.
+The reproductive cycle of a lizard is similar to many other animals and controlled by external factors such as temperature, food supply, rainfall, and day length.

 Lizards belong to an order of reptiles known as the Squamata, which also includes snakes.
 Within the lizard group, there are four infraorders:

 - Iguania – separated into a number of families.
 Includes the iguanas and chameleons and a number of other lizards.